Been Down So Long

 "Been Down So Long" is a song by the American rock band the Doors.
-It appears as the third song on L.A.
+It appears on L.A.
 Woman, the last studio album that lead singer Jim Morrison recorded with the group.
 It has been called, notably by critic Robert Christgau, as a "take-off" on the album.

 A live version recorded on May 8, 1970, at Cobo Arena in Detroit, appears on the 2000 compilation album The Bright Midnight Sampler.

 Lyrics

-The song's lyrics were written by lead singer and frontman Jim Morrison, though the performance rights organization ASCAP, along with the actual album liner notes, has given the songwriting credit to all members of the group.
+The song's lyrics were written by lead singer and frontman Jim Morrison, though the performance rights organization ASCAP, along with the actual album liner notes, has given the songwriting credit to all members of the group evenly.

 Morrison's lyrics draws upon themes of depression, liberation, and sexuality, referring to his imprisonments during live performances.
 The title makes reference to Richard Fariña's book Been Down So Long It Looks Like Up to Me, and was influenced by the lyrics of Furry Lewis's 1928 song, "I Will Turn Your Money Green": "I been down so long/It seem like up to me."
 It is also considered to be Morrison at his most "mock tough", and his disapproval of the judicial system in the US.